 When Nurturing Does Not Work

-You assume that others feel the same way.
-Assuming others feel like you means you think they are as committed as you.
-This may not be true though.
+- You assume that others feel the same way, and assuming others feel like you means you think they are as committed as you.
+This may not be true, though.

 How Nurturing Can Work For You

-Stop making it okay when someone doesn’t follow through!
-When you find yourself picking up the pieces for others, making allowances for them because their stories are compelling, then you are overusing a quality that needs to be put in check.
+- Stop making it okay when someone doesn’t follow through!
+When you find yourself picking up the pieces for others or making allowances for them because their stories are compelling, then you are overusing a quality that needs to be put in check.

-Include yourself in the equation.
-As you get better about including others in the conversation, sharing ideas, asking for what you want and generally taking care of yourself others will join you.
-People start assuming less and doing more to keep up their end.
+- Include yourself in the equation.
+As you get better about including others in the conversation, sharing ideas, asking for what you want, and generally taking care of yourself, others will join you.
+People start assuming less and doing more to keep up their ends.

-A wonderful quality, for women in business to possess, unless it is misplaced!
-Too much loyalty can give you blind spots and you may not see signs customers, clients or even your own team may be giving you.
-But loyalty can be an asset in the workplace.
-It can help create a true team!
+Loyalty is an excellent quality for women in business to possess unless it is misplaced!
+Too much loyalty can give you blind spots, and you may not see the signs that customers, clients, or even your own team may be giving you.
+But loyalty can be an asset in the workplace, and it can help create a true team!

 When Loyalty Does Not Work

-Pay attention and notice when the relationship starts to change, even in subtle ways.
-Ask more questions, look for what you can do to keep things current and working for all parties.
+- Pay attention and notice when the relationship starts to change, even in subtle ways.
+Ask more questions, and look for what you can do to keep things current and working for all parties.

-Build confidence and pull your team together.
-When everyone in the company is on the watch for changes, it pulls the team together and builds confidence.
+- Build confidence and pull your team together.
+When everyone in the company is on the watch for changes, it pulls the team together and builds trust.

-How do you recognize when you are in your own way and how do you get out of the way?
-For women in business, it’s important to recognize our strengths and our weaknesses.
+How do you recognize when you are in your own way, and how do you get out of the way?
+For women in business, it’s important to identify our strengths and our weaknesses.
 Having frank discussions with ourselves allows us to grow and succeed.
 The last thing you want is to hold yourself back from your fullest potential!